 Yeah.
 Puts us in a pretty good position.
 I think that’s great.
 So Darin, what do you think are some foreseeable changes that you anticipate for your client in the future?

 Darin Jacobs (14:33)

 Well, I think that certainly effluent limits will get more and more stringent.
 I don’t care what state you’re in.
 That’s going to be the case.
-And of particular concern for a lot of folks is chloride because as we talked earlier, chloride, there really is no cost effective way to remove it once it’s in the water.
+And of particular concern for a lot of folks is chloride because, as we talked earlier chloride, there really is no cost-effective way to remove it once it’s in the water.
 That’s a big one.
 The other ones are total phosphorus and total nitrogen, also which are becoming under extreme pressure because of the dead zone in the Gulf of Mexico.
-And so the pressure has come all the way up the Mississippi and Missouri Rivers to reduce the loads of phosphorous and nitrogen because it reduces algae blooms.
+And so, the pressure has come all the way up the Mississippi and Missouri Rivers to reduce loads of phosphorous and nitrogen because it reduces algae blooms.
 And I think that pressure will continue to grow.
 If you haven’t seen it yet, just wait.
 I’m sure you will see the regulation.
 It’s just a matter of time.

 The other piece of this is higher technology processes.
-Every time we tick these numbers down tighter and tighter, the process control and the technology required to get to the end result often becomes much higher.
+Every time we tick these numbers down tighter and tighter, the process control and the technology required to get to the result often become much higher.
 The good thing, however, is we can oftentimes control these facilities and these processes with really high technology also, which allows the operators to go off and do things that humans need to do.
 Humans don’t need to open and close valves anymore.
 Computers can do that.
-Humans need to put their thought out to how to do things smarter and better.
+Humans need to put their thought out on how to do things smarter and better.
 And we can do that.
-And I do believe that will continue into the future.
+And I do believe that will continue.